Purpose and Scope

 Accordingly and consistent with Board Policy B.11.3 Complaints of Discrimination or Harassment, the College has established these procedures for purposes of processing all student-involved complaints of discrimination or harassment not better resolved with other College procedures, except that allegations of sexual harassment as defined by Title IX (including sexual assault, domestic violence, dating violence, and stalking), will be processed in a manner consistent with Board Policy B.13 Sex Discrimination Title IX Sexual Harassment Policies and Procedures for Employees and Students.

 It is the intent of this procedure that complaints be resolved, when possible, in the program or department where the alleged violation occurred.
 After completion of an investigation, remedies for findings of discrimination will be determined in coordination with the direct supervisor and Human Resources based on the specific facts and findings of the case, but may include discipline up to termination for any employee found in violation of non-discrimination policies.
-This procedure does not apply to the following types of complaints, as other appeals procedures exist:
+This procedure does not apply to the following types of complaints, as other procedures exist:

 - Administrative withdrawal